sccn/lsl_archived/INSTALL.md

 Prerequisites (LSL with bundled Boost)

 * [CMake](https://cmake.org/download/)
-    * During installation, check the box to add it to the path (for all users).
+    * On Windows, choose the installer (.msi extension).
+During installation, check the box to add it to the path (for all users).

 Optional / required for some apps: